apache/creadur-rat/apache-rat/README.txt

 ant -lib apache-rat-${project.version}.jar ...

-For more details, please see the website:
+For more details, please see the file README-ANT.txt or the website:

 http://creadur.apache.org/rat/apache-rat-tasks/index.html